Booth notebook

 Track context

 Hearing it against The Rest Of The Best matters because it reads like part of an album world, not a detached single.
-War by The Cardigans off The Rest Of The Best (2024) carries the feel of a band in a room rather than a mood-board tag, and that physicality matters in a sequence.
+Rise & Shine by The Cardigans off The Rest Of The Best (2024) carries the feel of a band in a room rather than a mood-board tag, and that physicality matters in a sequence.
 With The Cardigans, the attraction is often attack and arrangement economy: what the band can say quickly and physically.
 The record earns its place through how the arrangement opens and tightens rather than through sheer mass.

 Listen for

-Listen for where the arrangement opens wider than the first impression suggests, especially when the rhythm section changes the floor under the lead.
+Listen to what the rhythm section is doing behind the lead, especially the bass turns, ghost notes, and little pushes that make the groove lean forward.
 Notice how it hands the weight to I Want To Be The Boy To Warm Your Mother's Heart (Live at The Aragon Ballroom, July 2, 2003) by The White Stripes off Elephant (2023) instead of crowding the next move.

 I Want To Be The Boy To Warm Your Mother's Heart (Live at The Aragon Ballroom, July 2, 2003)